corticalstack/azure-machine-learning-example/README.md

 3. Python 3.10 or later
 4. Azure Machine Learning SDK v2 for Python

+**Important:** This repo uses Azure Machine Learning SDK v2, not the older v1.
+While many examples and documentation for v1 still exist on the internet, v2 is recommended for new projects, offering an improved and more consistent API design.

 ## 📚 Examples

 🧮 [01-create-aml-workspace](./01-create-aml-workspace/README.md): Step-by-step instructions for creating an AML workspace in the Azure portal.